gruis/simulacre.org.old/posts/2010-02-10-turn-li-elements-into-link.md

 - MooTools
 - snippets
 - UI
+summary: 'Horizontal menus of links [look great](http://www.cssdrive.com/index.php/menudesigns/category/C20/ "horizontal menus") and save space.
+Building them from UL elements is good practice and makes for [easy CSS styline](http://www.alistapart.com/articles/horizdropdowns/).
+The LI elements will often contain a link causing them to behave like buttons to trigger a page load.'
 ---
 Horizontal menus of links [look great](http://www.cssdrive.com/index.php/menudesigns/category/C20/ "horizontal menus") and save space.
 Building them from UL elements is good practice and makes for [easy CSS styline](http://www.alistapart.com/articles/horizdropdowns/).
 The LI elements will often contain a link causing them to behave like buttons to trigger a page load.